 The specific play the speaker describes is one of the most popular of the Noh plays.
 The main characters are the “two sisters” who spent their days ladling brine to make salt.
 This makes sense of the reference to the “constant douse and souse / of salt water” in lines four and five.
 These words, “douse and souse” are onomatopoeic, meaning they sound like their meaning.
 The water is sloshing onto the women’s sleeves.

-The sister are experiencing a grief that, although different from the previous two stanzas, is still relatable.
+The sister is experiencing grief that, although different from the previous two stanzas, is still relatable.
 They are depressed over their status with a specific courtier.
 The phrases, “‘there, theres’” and “‘now, nows’” are meant to be words of comfort they share with one another.

 The lines become even more connected with “the double mean of “pine’.”
 It is the same in English and Japanese.
 The word comes across as a tree and as “the sense we assign / between “longing and loss.”

-The ninth stanza remains with the two sisters and “the poet-couteir” with named “Yukihira.”
+The ninth stanza remains with the two sisters and “the poet-courtier” named “Yukihira.”
 He is responsible for wooing both of the sisters and appears to them amongst the “pin boughs.”
-Here again the pine trees are present and the word “pine” is used for both its meanings.
+Here again, the pine trees are present and the word “pine” is used for both its meanings.
 The speaker explores the various meanings of the word in line two.
-Then connects together all the different vows he as thus far explored.
+Then connects together all the different vows he has thus far explored.